|Dispute Assessment Officer|

 The COVID-19 Omnibus (Emergency Measures) Bill 2020 among other matters, sets out a range of temporary changes to protect residential tenancies following the National Cabinet tenancy reforms - enshrining the temporary ban on rental evictions and rent increases in law.

-The Dispute Assessment Officers will work to resolve a wide variety of disputes.
-DAO's will work with tenants and landlords who struggle to strike a deal over rent reductions and provide dispute resolution service, mediation to ensure fair agreements are reached.
+The Dispute Assessment Officers will work to resolve a wide variety of disputes and will work with both with tenants and landlords who struggle to strike a deal over rent reductions and provide dispute resolution service, mediation to ensure fair agreements are reached.

 - Based on theoretical knowledge and practical experience, assess and analyse disputes and diagnose dispute resolution requirements.

 - Provide information and advice on rights and obligations to parties of a dispute.

 - Make recommendations as to the appropriate use of Assisted Settlement processes to provide fast resolution including independently providing parties with appropriate referrals as needed.

 - Encourage parties to explore potential solutions and find mutually acceptable outcomes, using a facilitative approach to resolution.

 - Deliver high quality dispute services in accordance with DSCV policies and practice.

 - Coordinate and facilitate conciliation conferences, onsite and telephone ADR as required, in accordance with DSCV policies and procedures.